The Gross Domestic Product (GDP) of a country is the total value of all final goods and services produced within a country over a period of time.

 This can also be expressed as GDP = private consumption + gross investment + government investment + government spending + (exports – imports).

-The GDP is usually represented in four ways:
+Economists usually represent GDP in four ways: